shaking54/test/README.md

 ### 🔍 Summary
 <span style="color: gray; font-size: 16px;">
-This section provides a comprehensive guide to setting up and using Stable Diffusion for image generation, emphasizing the benefits of local installation over Google Colab.
-It highlights the advantages for users with discrete graphics cards and recommends using the SDXL model for its availability of LORAs.
-The document explains LORAs as guidelines that enhance image generation, using an analogy of a chef and a recipe to illustrate their function.
-It also offers practical steps for implementing LORAs and addresses common issues in texture generation, suggesting solutions like procedural stochastic shaders.
+This document provides a guide to setting up Stable Diffusion for image generation, emphasizing local installation over Google Colab.
+It highlights the benefits for users with discrete graphics cards and recommends using SDXL for its availability of LORAs.
+LORAs are explained as guidelines that enhance image generation, with an analogy comparing models to chefs and LORAs to recipes.
+The document also covers generating pixel art and 3D textures, suggesting solutions for seamless textures and recommending alternatives like Tensor.Art and Flux AI.
 </span>

 ---